If your dog follows you everywhere, then you aren't alone. Most dog owners know what it's like to have their very own four-legged shadow.

 Is it bad that my dog follows me everywhere?

 The fact that your dog follows you everywhere isn't a big problem.
 However, it can become an issue if you find it annoying or if your dog becomes distressed when left alone.
-There's a huge difference between your dog simply loving your company and your dog struggling with you leaving the house.
+Some dogs may even follow their owner to the bathroom, but this isn't necessarily a sign there's something wrong.
+There's a huge difference between your dog simply loving your company and your dog struggling when left.
 See what happens when you tie their lead to a door or put your dog behind a door gate and leave the room.
 If your pup starts to get upset, then it's a sign you need to work on ways to reduce anxiety in your dog with some independence training.

 How all this following benefits your dog